 Why are bee populations declining?

-There are lots of natural honey substitutes out there, including natural plant-based alternatives to keep in your kitchen and vegan honey products you can buy.
-In no particular order, here are 17 plant-based swaps for honey that are bee-free but just as sweet as the real thing.
+There are lots of honey substitutes out there, including natural plant-based alternatives to keep in your kitchen and vegan honey products you can buy.
+In no particular order, here are 17 plant-based swaps for honey that are bee-free, but just as sweet as the real thing.

 1. Maple syrup

 Agave nectar comes from agave plants, which are succulents native to Mexico.
 It has a mild, neutral taste that works well in beverages, dressings, and as a substitute for honey in recipes.
-The syrup contains less glucose than refined sugars and is the perfect way to sweeten a cup of tea.
+The syrup contains less glucose than refined sugars and is great way to sweeten a cup of tea.

 Like brown rice syrup, barley malt is the concentrated sweetener from whole grain barley.
 It has a mild, sweet, and nutty flavor.
 People often use it in breads, desserts, or to make malted drinks.

 This nectar comes from the sap of coconut trees and has a gentle coconut flavor.
 Minimally processed, it is widely considered purer than syrups made from coconut sugar.
-You can find coconut nectar made by The Coconut Company here.
+It can be drizzled on pancakes, stirred into coffee, or made into glazes.

 A naturally rich source of plant-based iron, molasses is exceptionally sweet.
-It’s got a strong bite to it, too, making its flavor distinct.
-Use in your favorite baking recipes, but ideally halve it with another more neutral sweetener like rice syrup or agave nectar.
+It’s got a strong bite to it too, making its flavor distinct and slightly smoky.
+Use it in your favorite baking recipes, but ideally halve it with another more neutral sweetener like rice syrup or agave nectar.
 It works well in gingerbread cookies, dark bread, and barbecue sauces.

 8. Sorghum syrup

 Sorghum syrup is made from the grassy sorghum plant and resembles molasses.
-It can be used to add sweetness to baked goods.
+It has earthy tones, and can help add sweetness to baked goods.